 - Newsletter – I put out a weekly email newsletter.
 I will add themed content to each issue either through some of my own writing or by finding other people’s content related to the theme and highlighting it.

 - Blog posts – I write a daily blog post and may schedule a post related to the theme on a weekly basis.
 This still gives me lots of room on topics but helps me focus both from a content and SEO standpoint.

 - Guest posts – We currently run one guest post a week and use our monthly theme to suggest topics to potential guests.
-(If you would like to submit a guest post see the themes above for guidance and submit your idea here.)

 - Podcast guests – I produce a weekly audio podcast and the monthly theme really gives me guidance in lining up topic experts well in advance.

 - PR Pitches – We use our themes to promote stories and pitches to the media.